krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

-I saw that code many times, this ```CommonsRequestLoggingFilter``` is a class that helps you log
+I saw such code many times, this ```CommonsRequestLoggingFilter``` is a class that helps you log
 the REST endpoint communication.
-The ```setMaxPayloadLength()``` method sets the max size that we want
+The ```setMaxPayloadLength()``` method sets maximum number of bytes of the payload which are logged.
-to log.
-You can browse over Spring source code to see that the implementation creates bytes array of
+You can browse over Spring source code to see that the implementation creates byte arrays of
 such size in the constructor.
 No matter how big the payload is, we always create a **5MB** array here.

-The advice that I gave to users of that code was to create its own filter that will do the same job
+The advice that I gave to users of that code was to create their own filter that will do the same job
 but allocate the array lazily.

 ### Allocation - humongous objects
 {: #alloc-ha }

 If you are using G1 garbage collector, which is JVM's default since JDK 9, your heap is divided into
 regions.
-Region sizes vary from **1 MB** to **32 MB** depending on the heap size.
+The region sizes vary from **1 MB** to **32 MB** depending on the heap size.
 The goal is to have no more than **2048** regions.
 You can check the region size for different heap sizes with:

 ```shell
 java -Xms1G -Xmx1G -Xlog:gc,exit*=debug -version
 ```

-In the output there is a line containing a ```region size 1024K``` information.
+In the output there is a line containing the ```region size 1024K``` information.

-If you are trying to allocate the object that is larger or equal to half of the region size then
+If you are trying to allocate an object which is larger or equal to half of the region size then
-you are doing humongous allocation.
-Long story short it has been, and it is a pain in the ass.
+you are doing a humongous allocation.
+Long story short: It has been, and it is a pain in the ass.
 It is allocated directly in the old generation, but it is also cleared during minor GCs.
 I saw situations
-where G1 GC needed to invoke FullGC phase because of the humongous allocation.
+where G1 GC needed to invoke a FullGC phase because of the humongous allocation.
 If you are doing a
-lot of it G1 will also invoke more concurrent collections, which can waste your CPU.
+lot of this, G1 will also invoke more concurrent collections, which can waste your CPU.

-While running previous example you could spot in ```first-application-0.0.1-SNAPSHOT.jar``` logs:
+While running the previous example, you could spot in ```first-application-0.0.1-SNAPSHOT.jar``` logs:

 ```shell
 ...